Tyreek Hill Player Prop Bets for NFL Week 10 | Kansas City vs. Las Vegas 11/14/2021

 Matchup vs. Las Vegas

-- Hill's 90 receiving yards per game in his two career matchups against the Raiders are 16.5 more than his over/under for Sunday's game.
+- Hill is averaging 90 receiving yards per game in two career matchups against the Raiders, 16.5 more than his receiving yards prop bet over/under for Sunday's game (73.5).

-- In two matchups, Hill has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest against the Raiders.
+- Hill, in two matchups, had a touchdown catch once.
+But he did not have multiple TDs in that game.

-- The 220.8 passing yards the Raiders give up per game makes them the NFL's fourth-ranked pass defense this season.
+- The Raiders are giving up 220.8 passing yards per game this season, the NFL's fourth-ranked pass defense.

-- The Raiders' defense is sixth in the NFL, giving up 1.5 passing touchdowns per game.
+- The Raiders have given up 12 touchdowns through the air (1.5 per game).
+They are sixth in the NFL in that category.

 Recent Performances

-- In last week's outing against the Packers, Hill was targeted 11 times, totaling 37 yards on four receptions.
+- Against the Packers last week, Hill was targeted 11 times and racked up 37 yards on four receptions.

-- Hill has also contributed with 180 yards on 22 grabs and one touchdown over his last three outings.
-He was targeted 38 times and averaged 60.0 receiving yards per game.

 Hill's Kansas City Teammates